 For example, I used to proofread and edit other people’s PhD dissertations alongside my own PhD studies.

 Optimizing your LinkedIn and creating your own website also add legitimacy.
-You can find potential clients through job boards, social media groups, direct pitches to companies and universities, and personal connections.
+You can find potential clients through job boards, social media groups, making direct pitches to companies and universities, and working your personal connections.

 Streamline your editing process by using style guides, editing software like Grammarly, and productivity tools to maximize efficiency.
 Automating these tedious admin tasks allows you to focus more energy into the quality of your edits.

 Editing provides flexible, remote work allowing you to expand your client base globally.
 Having precise attention to detail and trust in your skills are the keys to crafting an editing side hustle that enhances all kinds of written works.